chenzhiliang94/A-BAD-BO/README.md

 ## Requirements
 `pip3 install -r requirements.txt`

 ## Running experiments for synthetic, mnist and healthcare system (each command will run A-BAD-BO with other baselines).
 No data download needed.
+Results will be stored in result/ directory.
 - `python3 run_bo_new_healthcare.py`
 - `python3 run_bo_new_mnist.py`
 - `python3 run_bo_new_synthetic.py`